Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

-- 1 lb 8 oz or 675g smoked sausage cut in short lengths
+- 1.5 lbs. smoked Kielbasa sausage cut to short lengths

-- Heat over a medium flame and cook for a few minutes until the sausage starts to brown and caramelize.
+- Heat over medium heat and cook until the sausage starts to brown and caramelize.

 - Add the potatoes: Add in 2.2 lbs. of baby potatoes with 1 cup of water.
-Stir and scrape any tasty sticky bits from the pot into the water.
+Stir and scrape any tasty sticky browned bits from the bottom of the pot into the water.

 - Add the onion: Pile a single sliced onion on top of the other ingredients in the pot, then close the lid.
-Turn the flame down to medium low and cook for about 40-45 minutes or until the potatoes are tender.
+Turn the heat down to medium-low and cook for about 40 to 45 minutes or until the potatoes are fork-tender.

 - Check from time to time and add more water, if necessary.
 If you are using peeled cut potatoes, they will probably take a shorter time to cook and will need more water, as they soak up what’s in there.

-- When the potatoes are tender, add in the peas.
-Cover and cook for a few more minutes until the peas are ready.
+- Add the peas: When the potatoes are tender, add in ⅔ cup of frozen peas.
+Cover and cook for just a few more minutes until the peas are ready.

 - Season and enjoy!: Season to taste with salt and pepper.
 Kielbasa sausage can be naturally salty, so you may want to do a taste test before you add more salt.
 If you like, you can add red pepper flakes for a kick of spice (but be careful not to overdo it!).